Seeing a doctor

 Your GP can refer you to an allergy clinic for further investigation and allergy testing.
 They can find allergy clinic information by visiting the British Society for Allergy and Clinical Immunology (BSACI).

-Care During & After an Emergency
+Care during & after an emergency

 Care during an emergency

-If you’re at risk of life-threatening allergies, you should be able to feel confident that during any emergency those responsible for your care are following agreed, standard emergency management protocols.
 After any serious reaction, you should be referred to an allergy specialist irrespective of whether you have seen a consultant in the past.
 This referral appointment should investigate the triggers that caused the reaction, and focus on future avoidance and treatment.

 Ongoing care and management

-If you're suspected to be at risk from a serious allergy, you should have at least one visit to a local, consultant allergist who provides a dedicated allergy service.
-This service should include modern diagnostics and the ability to administer allergen-specific immunotherapy.
+If you’re suspected to be at risk from a serious allergy, you should have at least one visit to a local, consultant allergist who provides a dedicated allergy service.

 Having a written allergy action plan is crucial to help you reduce the risks of a serious allergy.
 An allergy action plan will help you and others (such as relatives, close friends and colleagues) recognise if you’re beginning to have a reaction and know what to do in an emergency.